loading99pct/da-project/README.md

 # da-project

+On the Manager machine:
   1. init-manager.bash
   This script is used to install python, distalgo, github and test code in the manager machine.

-2. init-node.bash
+  2. run-measurement.bash and measurement.py
-This script is used to set up the machine where the proposers and acceptors are running.
-This script is set to be run automatically whenever the machine restart.

-3. run-manager.bash
   This script is used to run the manager node to measure the total time.

-4. run-node.bash
-This script is called by the init-node.bash to run the nodes in that machine on idle mode.

-5. myCode.py
+The script will call measurement.py.
+The measurement.py will execute codes in init-manager.py to launch slave machines before doing any measurement.

+  3. myCode.da
   This is the algorithm to be measured.

-6. init-all-instance.py
-This is used to automatically setup N machines return write the machine information into a log file in the manager machine.
+On the Slave Machines:
+  1. run-node.bash
+  This script is called when the slave machine is launched.

+  2. myCode.da
+  This is the algorithm to be measured.